0cjs/sedoc/8bit/msx/bastech.md

 BASIC program text is in standard MS format as used in tokenized saves (see above).

-Scalar variables are stored as type (1 byte) and name (2 bytes) followed by variable data. `VARPTR` returns a pointer to the variable data after the three type/name bytes.

-    type           type byte   variable data
-    ───────────────────────────────────────────────────────────────────────
-    integer               02   16-bit signed 2's complement integer
-    string                03   1-byte length, 2-byte pointer to string data
-    single-prec. float    04   4 byte floating point number double-prec. float    08   8 byte floating point number

-The string data heap is fixed size and is used only for dynamically generated string values; constants in program text use the value from the program text area.
+The string data heap is fixed size and is used only for dynamically generated string values; string constants in program text use the value from the program text area.
 The remaining free space in the heap queried with `FRE("")`; `FRE(0)` space does not include the string heap.
 Allocating a string will reduce the string heap space by the length of the string and `FRE(0)` space by 6 bytes for the variable overhead.
 Exceeding string heap